 Automate order processing through import rules

-When importing your orders via the Wuunder StoreSync: Bol.com, eBay, The Amazon, Exact, through a simple CSV import or the Wuunder shipping module in your webshop you can have all imported orders adjusted automatically.
+When importing your orders via the Wuunder StoreSync: Bol.com, Exact, through a simple CSV import or the Wuunder shipping module in your webshop you can have all imported orders adjusted automatically.
 Especially useful if your customer chooses a shipping method in your webshop checkout.
 Via the import rules you automate the processing of orders and you can still adjust this choice of your customer.
 For example if you want to insure the shipment above a certain value.

 Once you have imported orders into MyWuunder you can send a document, package or pallet in larger numbers in various ways and immediately create many shipping labels via Bulk books.
 If you want to use multiple carriers or transport services, it is possible to set this yourself as desired via Shipping rules.
 This automates the entire shipping process and saves time.